ctools/ctools/doc/source/users/tutorials/quickstart/binning.rst

    :width: 600px
    :align: center

-   *Extensions of a counts cube FITS file*
+   *Extensions of the counts cube FITS file*

 An image of the first bin, covering the energy range 100 - 141 GeV, is